China–Malaysia relations: British colonialism

 The British involvement in Malay politics began in the 18th century with the establishment of trading posts in Penang (formerly part of Kedah) and were interested in the tin resources of the Malay Peninsula and sought to protect their trading interests in the region, by treaties and agreements with local rulers, the British gradually expanded their influence and control over various Malay states.

 These were significantly influenced by trade and the strategic importance of these locations for British commercial interests.
 While Sir Stamford Raffles's establishment of a British trading post in Singapore in 1819 was a key event, the colonization of these areas was a broader process driven by various factors beyond just Raffles's actions.
-The British also had a hand in influencing Malay politics, establishing trading posts, and ultimately gaining control of the island of Singapore with the founding of modern Singapore by the formal treaty of British East India Company, Singapore was developed as a thriving colony and port, eventually becoming the seat of government for the Straits Settlements as the British had bought Indians and Chinese workers to Singapore where they support the colony's growing economy by developing the island's infrastructure and plantations.
+The British also had a hand in influencing Malay politics, establishing trading posts, and ultimately gaining control of the island of Singapore with the founding of modern Singapore by the formal treaty of British East India Company, Singapore was developed as a thriving colony and port, eventually becoming the seat of government for the Straits Settlements as the British had bought Indians and Chinese workers to Singapore, along with existing Malay populations and other traders once were among the earliest inhabitants, and many participated in fishing, craftsmanship, or wage labor, where they support the colony's growing economy by developing the island's infrastructure and plantations.
 In 1841, while the British are at war with the Qing Empire at the First Opium War, the Second Battle of Chuenpi became a major victory for the British Empire as Charles Elliot declared the cession of Hong Kong to the United Kingdom, with Henry Pottinger became the first Governor of Hong Kong in 1843.
 The Battle of Singapore became a major British defeat when it fell to the Japanese occupation in February 1942 during World War II which went on until it was liberated on 12 September 1945.